shanestroh/Fitness-Tracker/README.md

 ## Author

-Built by **Skrunch** as a portfolio project while learning full-stack development.
+Built by **Shane Stroh** as a portfolio project while learning full-stack development.